Am I eligible to apply for an EU Blue Card?

 How long will my EU Blue Card be valid?

-Specific rules: In Romania, the EU Blue Card is issued for a period of one year, and extended for the duration of the employment contract plus three months and up to two years maximum.
+Specific rules: in Romania, the EU Blue Card is issued for the duration of the employment contract plus three months and up to two years maximum.

 How much will it cost?